eliduke/eliduke.github.io/_posts/2015-05-05-troubleshooting.md

 image: "http://assets.eliduke.com/blog/troubleshooting.jpg"
 ---

-I was cleaning, and re-arranging some funiture this evening.
+I was cleaning and re-arranging some funiture this evening.
 During that process, I had a problem.
 It was pretty minor in the grand scheme of things, but it completely stopped me in my tracks...

 Let me start from the beginning: I was cleaning my lamps.
 For one of the lamps in particular, I had to remove the bulb, unscrew this weird plastic washer thing, and *then* I could remove the lamp shade.
 I set the bulb and plastic washer on the table and then wiped down the lamp shade.
 When I grabbed the washer to screw it back into place, the bulb rolled off the table and landed on the carpet.